Fredericksburg Battlefield Tour

 After the battle, a question haunted these soldiers: how did this happen?
 In this tour we will learn about the events of December 1862, the circumstances that led to battle here, and how the country was forever changed after of the Battle of Fredericksburg.

-Driving Directions to Chatham Manor, Stop #2
+Driving Directions to Chatham, Stop #2

 On exiting the parking lot, turn left on to Lafayette Blvd.
 In 0.7 miles turn left at Sophia St. Drive 0.4 miles and turn right at the Chatham Bridge.
 In 0.4 miles turn left on Chatham Heights Rd. then in 0.3 miles turn left onto Chatham Ln.
-Following the signs to Chatham Manor.
+Following the signs to Chatham.
 Drive straight for 0.1 miles to the Chatham parking lot. *Accessible parking is available by turning left once you pass through the Chatham gates, all other parking is to the right.*

-2. Chatham Manor
+2. Chatham

 A two story brick mansion with well manicured lawn.

-Chatham Manor sits atop Stafford Heights opposite Fredericksburg.
+Chatham sits atop Stafford Heights opposite Fredericksburg.
 The US Army of the Potomac began arriving on this side of the river in November, awaiting the orders to cross the Rappahannock River and face the Confederate Army of Norhtern Virginia's defenses encircling the town.

 Both physically and chronologically, the Battle of Fredericksburg started at Chatham.
 Originally established as a slave plantation, Chatham embodies the main cause of the Civil War: the desire of white Southerners to maintain and protect the institution of slavery and the resulting material wealth that slavery produced for them.